A Universal Triangulation for Flat Tori: Universal triangulation

 Two such circles cut the transforms of ${\cal M}^+$ by $\Delta$ into slices that are themselves transforms of a \emph{same} slice in ${\cal M}^+$.
 Figures~\ref{fig:slicing} and~\ref{fig:domain-2} demonstrates that we can slice ${\cal M}_{\text{short}}^+$ so that each slice has a transform by respectively $g_1,g_3,g_5$ (in yellow, blue, and red on the figure) covered by ${\cal M}_{19,2}\bigcup {\cal M}_{19,7}\bigcup {\cal M}_{19,13}$.

 It follows that

 which proves the lemma.
-This proof by picture can be made formal by computing the exact arrangement of the involved domains, whose boundary are made of arcs of circles and lines segments.
+This proof by picture can be made formal by computing the exact arrangement of the involved domains, whose boundaries are made of arcs of circles and line segments.
 The details are provided in Appendix. \end{proof}

 From Lemma~\ref{lem:short-tori} we can construct a universal triangulation for short tori.
 Indeed, all the diplotori with fixed parameters $n,d$ have the same abstract triangulation, that we denote by ${\cal T}_{n,d}$.
 Hence, we just need a common subdivision of ${\cal T}_{19,2}$, ${\cal T}_{19,7}$ and ${\cal T}_{19,13}$ to obtain such a universal triangulation.
-These triangulations are obtained by identifying the boundaries of a same triangulated cylinder.
+In the conference version of this article~\cite{lt-utft-22}, we computed a common subdivision with 2204 triangles.
+Here, we reduce this size by replacing\footnote{We thank the anonymous reviewers for suggesting this improvement.} ${\cal T}_{19,13}$ by ${\cal T}_{19,6}$.
+Indeed, considering the symmetric of a diplotorus with respect to a horizontal plane, we easily deduce the existence of an orientation reversing isomorphism between ${\cal T}_{n,d}$ and ${\cal T}_{n,n-d}$.
+It is thus enough to compute a common refinement of ${\cal T}_{19,2}$, ${\cal T}_{19,7}$ and ${\cal T}_{19,6}$ to obtain a universal triangulation for short tori.
+These three triangulations are obtained by identifying the boundaries of a same triangulated cylinder.
 However, they are not isomorphic, as one needs to apply distinct circular shifts before identification.
 We can nonetheless send them in a \emph{same} torus as follows.
 For $k\in\Z$, consider the points

 in the infinite plane strip ${\cal B}:= \R\times [-1,1]$.
-Then, ${\cal T}_{19,d}$ is isomorphic to the triangulation of $\cal B$ by the triangles $\{A_kA_{k+1}B_k, B_kA_{k+1}B_{k+1}, C_kC_{k+1}B_{k-d}, B_{k-d}C_{k+1}B_{k+1-d}\}_{k\in\Z}$ quotiented by the horizontal translations generated by the vector $(19,0)$, further identifying the two boundaries according to the vertical translation $(0,2)$.
-This quotient and identification being independent of $d$, the three triangulations for $d=2,7,13$ are indeed embedded in a same torus; see Figure~\ref{fig:overlay-short}.
+Then, ${\cal T}_{19,d}$ is isomorphic to the triangulation of $\cal B$ by the triangles \\ $\{A_kA_{k+1}B_k, B_kA_{k+1}B_{k+1}, C_kC_{k+1}B_{k-d}, B_{k-d}C_{k+1}B_{k+1-d}\}_{k\in\Z}$ quotiented by the horizontal translations generated by the vector $(19,0)$, further identifying the two boundaries according to the vertical translation $(0,2)$.
+This quotient and identification being independent of $d$, the three triangulations for $d=2,6,7$ are indeed embedded in a same torus; see Figure~\ref{fig:overlay-short-2-6-7}.